 - local community concerns and needs for housing

 - access to jobs and training in housing construction and maintenance

 - ideas for planning future housing needs.

-Housing reference groups also advises the Department of Territory Families, Housing and Communities on decisions like who will get a house and tell the Department of Local Government, Housing and Community Development about community issues which may affect housing.
+Housing reference groups also advises the Department of Territory Families, Housing and Communities on decisions like who will get a house and any community issues which may affect housing.

 Housing reference groups are made up of selected local residents.

 They represent different interest groups in each community.

 This includes people who work with youth, in child care, education or aged care.